BAJAJ BROKING

 What is the Foreign Exchange Market?

-Currencies are exchanged in pairs such as USD/INR or EUR/USD.
+• Currency pairs: Currencies are traded in pairs like USD/INR.
 The first is the base currency, and the second is the quote currency.
-Their relative value defines the exchange rate.

 Advantages of the foreign exchange market